 So, the median doesn't consider the "extreme" values but the middle values in your list of data.😃❤

-The mode function returns the number of the most often presented in a series.
+The mode function returns the number of the most common value in a series.

 If all values are unique, the function returns an error.

 Be careful to not confuse the MODE function with the function MOD (modulo)